berezerker/Term_paper/README.md

 We based the architecture of our model on [MobileViT: Light-weight, General-purpose, and Mobile-friendly Vision Transformer](https://arxiv.org/abs/2110.02178)
 You can find the model, converted to onnx( this one is used for inferencing in this application) in saved_models/exported folder.
+The obtained model has around 5M parameters, weighs ~21Mb after conversion to ONNX.
+The time of inference on 2080TI is about 13-15ms.
 # Metrics

 We collected metrics on each class separately and a total F1-score.
 You can see obtained metrics here.